 It is also important to understand the evolving threat of cybersecurity for both individuals and companies in 2024.
 Here are some threats to watch out for:

-- IoT vulnerabilities: With the proliferation of IoT devices, security vulnerabilities in these devices will become a significant threat.
-Ensure that all IoT devices on your network are securely configured.
+With the proliferation of IoT devices, security vulnerabilities in these devices will become a significant threat.

-- Increased cloud complexity: As organizations increasingly move their operations to the cloud, managing security in these complex environments becomes a significant challenge.
+As organizations move to the cloud, managing security in these environments becomes a significant challenge.

 Emerging Trends in Cybersecurity